emanuelhuber/GauProMod/index.md

 - [ ] Gaussian Process approximations (to deal with larger data set)
 - [ ] add other covariance models

 This is an ongoing project.
-If you have any questions, requirements, suggestions, don't hesitate to contact me: emanuel.huber@alumni.ethz.ch
+If you have any questions, requirements, suggestions, don't hesitate to contact me (in english, french or german):
+<br/><a href="mailto:emanuel.huber@alumni.ethz.ch">emanuel.huber@alumni.ethz.ch</a></p>

 Thank you!